Understanding the Customer Purchase Journey & Creating a Sales Funnel

 For example, in the awareness stage, your goal may be to provide informative content to educate users on the problem.

-In the consideration stage, your goal may be to highlight the features and benefits of your product.
+In the consideration stage, your goal may be to highlight your product's features and benefits.

 Once you’ve identified each stage and defined your goals, it’s time to create content to help users progress through the funnel.